 "What an amazing wonderful woman, to have so much knowledge and to be able to impart it to the rider in such a small amount of time.
 Jane has a way of explaining that is in plain English and is simple enough for anyone to understand but gets the correct message across."

 Jane Myers MSc (Equine) studied the grazing behaviour of horses at the prestigious Royal (Dick) School of Veterinary Studies (Edinburgh) - a world leader in veterinary education, research, and clinical practice.

 Jane and Stuart have been horse owners/managers for many years.
-They have lived and kept horses in various climates ranging from temparate (warm/wet/cold) to tropical (hot/wet and hot/dry).
+They have lived and kept horses in various climates ranging from temperate (warm/wet/cold) to tropical (hot/wet and hot/dry).

 They have spent many years teaching horse owners around the world about better ways of keeping horses.

-They were recipients of a Churchill Fellowship in 2012 to further study the subject of sustainability and horses.
+They were the recipients of the Churchill Fellowship in 2012 to further study the subject of sustainability and horses.

 They are the authors of several books about horses including titles published by CSIRO in Australia.Find out more about them here...